 Courtney Marie Andrews Delights Leeds Audience

-On 19th February Courtney Marie Andrews began her tour of the UK and Europe with a show at Leeds’ Brudenell Social Club.
-Along with her band, consisting of Taylor Zachry on bass, Matt Carroll on drums and on “1000 instruments” – primarily lead guitar and keys – Jerry Bernhardt, Courtney played her new album – Valentine – through live for the first time.
-I am uncertain as to whether it was sold out, but there was very little room left in the room for anyone else.
+On 19th February Courtney Marie Andrews began her tour of the UK and Europe.
+She started with a show at Leeds’ Brudenell Social Club.
+Courtney played her new album – Valentine – live for the first time.
+Her band accompanied her.
+The band features Taylor Zachry on bass.
+It includes Matt Carroll on drums.
+Jerry Bernhardt plays “1000 instruments,” primarily lead guitar and keys.
+I am unsure if it was sold out.
+However, there was very little room left in the venue for anyone else.

-Arriving on stage to applause, Courtney and band launched into Pendulum Swing – the opening song from Valentine – before moving smoothly into Keeper.
+Courtney and the band arrived on stage to applause.
+They launched into Pendulum Swing, the opening song from Valentine.
+Then, they moved smoothly into Keeper.
 They performed the complete album, in order and it sounded great.
-There were still many instrumental layers to the songs – including Courtney playing flute – and the band, who provided backing vocals, had a higher vocal range than expected.
+There were still many instrumental layers to the songs.
+Courtney played the flute.
+The band provided backing vocals and had a higher vocal range than expected.

-Courtney spoke to the audience after Magic Touch – song four – getting a “good so far” appraisal from an audience member.
-Moving from her acoustic to keyboards, she continued with Little Picture of a Butterfly and followed it with a poem from her latest book over the outro before it seamlessly became Outsider.
+Courtney spoke to the audience after Magic Touch.
+It was song four.
+She received a “good so far” appraisal from an audience member.
+She moved from her acoustic to keyboards.
+She then continued with Little Picture of a Butterfly.
+She followed it with a poem from her latest book over the outro.
+It seamlessly became Outsider.

 Following Outsider, Courtney spoke of her Leeds tradition – eating at Lupe’s before the gig.
 The “only proper Mexican in the UK”.
 The next song, Everyone Want to Feel Like You Do featured some great guitar shredding from Jerry.